 Things to Do in Holland, Michigan

-We are conveniently located in southern Holland with easy access to the city's major thoroughfares.
-Our pet-friendly community features beautiful, lush landscaping, ample parking, and generous living space in our oversized apartments.
-We invite you to come tour our community and see why Crown Pointe is a great place to call home!
+Crown Pointe Apartments are conveniently located in southern Holland.
+The Holland, MI area is full of delicious dining and great dining opportunities for residents of all ages.
+We are proud to say that our apartment homes provide residents with a prime location central to all that Holland has to offer.
+Our pet-friendly community also features beautiful, lush landscaping, ample parking, and generous living space in our oversized apartments.
+We invite you to come to tour our community and see why Crown Pointe is a great place to call home!

 2215 Ottawa Beach Rd